johnkerl/miller/docs/src/reference-main-flag-list.md

 **Flags:**

+* `--fflush
+`: Force buffered output to be written after every output record.
+The default is flush output after every record if the output is to the terminal, or less often if the output is to a file or a pipe.
+The default is a significant performance optimization for large files.
+Use this flag to force frequent updates even when output is to a pipe or file, at a performance cost.
 * `--from {filename}
 `: Use this to specify an input file before the verb(s), rather than after.
 May be used more than once.
 Example: `mlr --from a.dat --from b.dat cat` is the same as `mlr cat a.dat b.dat`.
 * `--infer-int-as-float or -A